-Between 17 January and 17 February film lovers all over the world will be able to access all the films proposed by the on-line French film festival.
-As an avant-première, the shorts can be viewed this year free of charge on 21 December within the framework of the Shortest Day, in celebration of short films.
+From 16 January to 16 February 2015 film buffs all over the world will be able to access all the films proposed by the 5th edition of the on-line French film festival.
+As an avant-première, all the shorts can be seen free of charge on 21 December 2014 as part of the "Shortest Day", in celebration of short films.

-Ten French features and ten French shorts are competition.
-Internauts are invited to score all the films and leave their comments on the website.
+Ten French features and ten French shorts are in competition.
+Internauts are invited to score all of the films and leave their comments on the website.
 The selection includes two Belgian films in competition, as well as, out of competition, one heritage film and two Canadian films in French.

-Where to see the films?
+Where to See the Films?

-- The Filmmakers Award
+- The Chopard Directors Award

-- The Audience Award
+- The Lacoste Audience Award

-Internauts worldwide can vote for their favourite films on the festival's website.
+Internauts all over the world can vote for their favourite films on the festival's platform.

 - The International Press Award

-- Rental of a feature: 1.99 euros
+- Rental of 1 feature: 1.99€

 In France, only the shorts are accessible.

-Who are we?
+Who are We?

 IV.
-Organisation of masterclasses given by French directors in foreign film schools and universities in a dozen countries.
+Organisation of master classes given by French directors in foreign film schools and universities in a dozen countries.